Robbie English, Broker and REALTOR

 Restoration potential, structural integrity, historical designations, and location all factor into pricing.
 Then there’s the intangible: historical significance.
 A home with a colorful backstory or famous former owner can command a premium—if marketed correctly.

 And here’s the critical part—many buyers don’t know what they don’t know.
 That’s where Robbie English and his team come in.
 They don’t guess.
 They assess, advise, and guide with the precision that comes from doing this hundreds of times before.
 Robbie doesn’t just work in Texas real estate—he teaches it to agents across the country.
-He’s spent years mastering the legal, structural, and emotional intricacies of these transactions.
+He’s spent years mastering the legal, structural, and emotional complexities of these transactions.

 The Real Costs Go Beyond the Sticker Price